PausJure/505MI-CybersecLAB/06_AITM_2/report.md

 ![turn on ip forwarding](images/image-31.png)

-We now repeat the testing fro test 2 and ping A and B between eachother, while observing traffic on wireshark.
+We now repeat the testing from ```step 2``` and ping A and B between eachother, while observing traffic on Wireshark.

 ![wireshark 2](images/image-32.png)

-When IP forwarding was enabled on host M, Wireshark captures show that ICMP echo requests sent between hosts A and B were successfully forwarded through M. The decrease in TTL values confirms that packets traversed M as an intermediate router.
+THis time, Wireshark captures show that ICMP echo requests sent between hosts A and B were successfully forwarded through M. The decrease in TTL values confirms that packets traversed M as an intermediate router.

 Note that some ICMP echo requests appear as “no response found” because the replies are observed on a different interface within the same capture (capturing was done on "any" interface).

 ![ping works](images/image-33.png)

 The presence of ICMP Redirect packets originating from M (10.9.0.105) confirms that IP forwarding is enabled on the attacking machine; the OS is just attempting to optimize the network path by informing the victims that they are on the same subnet and should communicate directly, unaware that the malicious routing is intentional.